-This bill mandates that any funds deposited into the renewable energy fund, which exceed the costs of administration and incentive payments, be rebated to all retail electric ratepayers in the state on a per-kilowatt-hour basis.
+This bill mandates that any funds deposited into the renewable energy fund, which exceed the costs associated with administration and incentive payments, be rebated to all retail electric ratepayers in the state on a per-kilowatt-hour basis.
 The bill amends RSA 362-F:10, I by removing the previous stipulation that these excess funds be used to support various renewable energy initiatives, including thermal and electrical projects and offshore wind development.
 Instead, it specifies that these funds must be returned to ratepayers in a timely manner as determined by the Public Utilities Commission.
 Additionally, it allows for the use of all fund moneys, including those from class II, to administer the chapter, but requires that any new employee positions be approved by the fiscal committee of the general court.

 Statutes affected: